CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Experimental Evaluation

 \paragraph{Instruction Following Rate} We assess adherence to the refactoring intent using the discovered static analysis rules $\Gamma$.
-Let $\mathbb{1}_M(\gamma, R) = \mathbb{1}[M(\gamma, R) > 0]$ indicate that rule $\gamma$ matches in state $R$.
-The instruction following rate (\ifr) measures the recall of additive and reductive rules in the resulting state $R \circ X$: The additive rules ($\posruleset$) represent desired patterns, i.e., patterns that should match, while the reductive rules ($\negruleset$) represent undesired patterns that should not match.
-The additive instruction following scores \posifr{}is then the percentage of rules $\gamma \in \posruleset$ that match on the predicted state of the repository $R \circ \hat{X}$.
-The reductive instruction following score \negifr{} is respectively defined as the percentage of non-matching rules.
+Let $\mathbb{1}_\mathcal{M}(\gamma, R) = \mathbb{1}[\mathcal{M}(\gamma, R) > 0]$ indicate that rule $\gamma$ matches in state $R$.
+The instruction following rate (\ifr) measures the recall of additive and reductive rules in the resulting state $R \circ \hat{X}$.
+The goal is to reward patches that produce code matching additive rules and penalize patches that fail to remove reductive rules.
+Consequently, the additive score \posifr{} is the percentage of rules $\gamma \in \posruleset$ that match on the predicted state of the repository $R \circ \hat{X}$, and the reductive score \negifr{} is the percentage of rules $\gamma \in \negruleset$ that no longer match there.
 The total instruction following score \ifr{} is a weighted combination of the scores.
 By construction, $\ifr{(X^{*})} = 1$.

 \paragraph{Alignment Score} We combine the instruction following rate and the functional correctness into an \emph{alignment score} \alignscore{}.
 Concretely, the alignment score $\alignscore(\hat{X}) = \pass(\hat{X}) \times \ifr{(\hat{X})}$.
 The multiplication ensures that adherence to refactoring intent is only rewarded if the generated patch is also functionally correct.